ottovos/python_own_projects/README.md

 # python_own_projects
-Creating my own public projects to learn python
+Creating my own public projects to learn python...and Github....and basically everything

 ## Longer_life  (=live longer ;-)
 ### What is it?